mozilla/fxa-auth-server/docs/api.md

     * q - DS only
     * g - DS only
 * duration - time interval from now when the certificate will expire, in seconds, up to a maximum of 24 hours.
+* sub - optional subject of the certificate; this must be either the account email or the Firefox Account identifier.

 ___Headers___